ahadi-analytics/sntutils/README.md

 Let:

 - $a$ = administrative unit (e.g. district, LGA, region)
-- $t$ = time period (e.g. year-month, such as "2022-03")
+- $t$ = time period (e.g. year-month, such as “2022-03”)
 - $f$ = a health facility in administrative unit $a$
-- `key_indicators` = a set of variables used to determine whether a facility is active e.g. "test", "treat", "conf", "pres", "allout"
+- `key_indicators` = a set of variables used to determine whether a facility is active e.g. “test”, “treat”, “conf”, “pres”, “allout”
-- `vars_of_interest` = variables of interest that the reporting rate will be calculated for e.g. "conf", "pres"
+- `vars_of_interest` = variables of interest that the reporting rate will be calculated for e.g. “conf”, “pres”

 For each administrative unit $a$ and time period $t$, the reporting rate
 is: